Stouthart/DX340/README.md

 > [!NOTE]
 >
 > - Rooting is NOT required
-> - "adb remount" will take ±30 secs on 1st run, you can safely ignore any output
+> - "adb remount" takes ±30 seconds on 1st run, you can safely ignore any output

-**From the DX340 prompt, run:**
+**From the DX340 prompt, run the following:**

 ```
 curl -sS https://raw.githubusercontent.com/Stouthart/DX340/refs/heads/main/install.sh | sh